The Creativity of Text-to-Image Generation: Introduction

+In the scholarly literature, creativity is often split into two distinct parts.
+According to this two-part definition of creativity, an artifact is creative if it is both original (sometimes labeled as novel, unusual, or unique) and effective (or useful, fitting, or appropriate) \cite{2012RuncoJaegerStandardDefinition.pdf}.
+This definition relates to \citeauthor{flow}'s sociocultural model of creativity in which only an idea or artifact that is deemed appropriate to the field is allowed to enter the domain~\cite{flow}.
+The two-part definition of creativity has seen vast adoption in the scholarly literature because it enables researchers to operationalize the concept of creativity into two measurable parts.
+Given that measurement requires an observable product, the two-part definition is taking a product-centered view~\cite{dubina2016.pdf}.
+It is the outcome of the creative process (i.e., the observable artifact) that is used to determine if something is creative.

-The paper critiques the reigning product-centered paradigm of creativity in which an artifact is considered creative if it is both novel and appropriate \cite{2012RuncoJaegerStandardDefinition.pdf}.
-In the context of text-based generative art, this paper exemplifies a case in which this two-part operationalization of creativity fails to measure the human creativity.
+I argue that this product-centered paradigm of creativity is not enough to assess the creativity of the artifact in the case of text-to-image generation.
+This paper exemplifies a case in which the two-part operationalization of creativity fails to measure the full extent of human creativity.
 Instead of only looking at the end product of the creative process, we need to expand our view to include the whole creative process.
-Rhodes's conceptual model of the ``four P'' of creativity \cite{4P} provides a fitting framework for this investigation.
-The ``four P'' look at creativity from four perspectives -- the product, person, process, and press (i.e., the creative environment).
-In the context of text-based generative art, all four perspectives are necessary to capture the full extent of human creativity (with special emphasis on the latter three).
+Rhodes' conceptual model of the ``4~P'' of creativity~\cite{4P} provides a fitting framework for this investigation.
+The framework looks at creativity from four perspectives~-- product, person, process, and press (i.e., the environment).
+In the context of text-to-image generation, all four perspectives are necessary to capture the full extent of human creativity (with special emphasis on the latter three).
+Online communities, in particular, form an increasingly important social constituent of the online creative ecosystem around text-to-image generation.